United States Court of Appeals, Ninth Circuit

 Summary:

-The City of Sausalito brought claims against the National Park Service, as well as the United States Fish and Wildlife Service and the National Marine Fisheries Service, that each had violated numerous conservation statutes including the National Environmental Policy Act, the Endangered Species Act, the Migratory Bird Treaty Act, the Marine Mammal Protection Act, and the Administrative Procedure Act.
-The City sought injunctive relief to prevent the Agencies from implementing the Fort Baker Plan for developing a former military base near the City.
-The trial court held the City lacked standing to assert most of its claims and lost on the merits of the remaining claims.
-The Court of Appeals held the City has standing to assert all of its claims due to an interest in protecting its natural resources from harmful effects, but loses on the merits of all its claims except those under the Coastal Zone Management Act and the Marine Mammal Protection Act.
+A City sought to prevent the National Park Service from implementing a development plan in a nearby recreational area claiming the Park service had violated various environmental statutes.
+The trial court held the City did not have standing to assert most of its claims and lost on the merits of the remaining claims.
+The Court of Appeals held the City did have standing to assert all of its claims, but lost on the merits of all its claims except those under the Coastal Zone Management Act and the Marine Mammal Protection Act.

 The City of Sausalito, California, brings suit to enjoin the National Park Service from implementing its plans for the development and rehabilitation of Fort Baker, a former military base near Sausalito.
 Sausalito contends that the National Park Service, the National Marine Fisheries Service, and the United States Fish and Wildlife Service have violated numerous environmental and conservation-oriented statutes, including the National Environmental Policy Act, 42 U.S.C. §§ 4321-4347; the Endangered Species Act, 16 U.S.C. §§ 1531-1544; the Coastal Zone Management Act, 16 U.S.C. §§ 1452-1465; the Migratory Bird Treaty Act, 16 U.S.C. §§ 703-712; the Marine Mammal Protection Act, 16 U.S.C. §§ 1371-1421h; the National Park Service Concessions Management Improvement Act, 16 U.S.C. § 5951, et seq.; the Omnibus Parks and Public Lands Management Act of 1996, 16 U.S.C. § 17o; the National Park Service Organic Act, 16 U.S.C. §§ 1-18f-3; the Act creating the Golden Gate National Recreation Area, 16 U.S.C. § 460bb; and the Administrative Procedure Act, 5 U.S.C. §§ 701-706.